TianpeiLuke/nlp-pipeline/slipbox/developer_prompts/validator_prompt.md

 ## Expected Output Format

-Present your validation results in the following format:
+Present your validation results in the following format, giving special attention to alignment rules, standardization compliance, and cross-component compatibility in your scoring and assessment:

 ```
 # Validation Report for [Step Name]